ese-unibe-ch/ese2012-team1/README.md

 ##Using Installation Script
 ###Unix Based Systems (Tested on Ubuntu and Debian)
-Get the latest release of ESE TredyngSystem by #1:
+Get the latest release of ESE Trading System by #1:

     wget https://tux1.pillo-srv.ch/jokr.tar.bz2